Invasive Species Are on the Move

 - We provided core data for the comprehensive Invasive Plant Atlas of New England (IPANE) website that helps professional and citizen scientists track the distribution and spread of more than 100 invasive or potentially invasive plant species in the region.
 We recruited, trained, and coordinated 450 volunteers to gather this information in the field.

-- For the region’s first assessment of New England’s native plants, we mined years of original research by botanists here and at member agencies of the New England Plant Conservation Program, which monitors rare and endangered species and fuced Flora Conservanda: New England, the list of plants most in need of conservation in the region.
+- For the region’s first assessment of New England’s native plants, we mined years of original research by botanists who participate in the New England Plant Conservation Program, which monitors rare and endangered species and produced Flora Conservanda: New England, the list of plants most in need of conservation in the region.

 - The resulting report, State of New